Atkins-Holman Student CommonsRogers Street - View map

 Federal Hall608 Cherry St - View map

-Federal Hall is home to the Nursing program and the Online Campus.
+Federal Hall, which became part of Columbia College in 2011, is home to the Online Campus.

 Gene & Fran Koepke Fitness Center702 Range Line St - View map